 Is it more fatiguing though because of this more forward top-end presentation?
-It can be but it will come down to how you match things up and how much time you allow for burn in and most likely your own personal preferences.
+It can be but it will come down to how you match things up how much time you allow to burn-in and most likely your personal preferences.

 Out of the box, you may end up diving back to the relative safety of the darker more subdued V1 treble performance.
 My initial impression of the V2 was that it came across as splashy, hot, and bright with high-energy percussion attacks and floating synth.
 It lacked the control of a well-worn V1 in comparison and would frankly tire anyone out.

 After burn-in, the V2 treble is still more forward sounding but the control levels increase dramatically.
 Gone is the splashiness which is now replaced by a cleaner and more refined top end.

 Pair the V2 with a good set of tubes, a warm SS, and a musical DAC and you should find yourself with a far more coherent treble presentation than the V1.

 As per the V1, the V2 requires a carefully considered matchup.
 Yes, it can sound reasonably good out of humble sources and amps and it will not fall apart like the HE-6 if underpowered and yes it can scale wonderfully the better the amp and DAC you throw at it.